ibm-cloud-docs/cloud-databases/reference-monitoring.md

 ## Configuring Alerts

 Once you have a graph with the metrics that you want to monitor, you can set up alerts to notify you under certain conditions.
-A complete set-up guide to configuring alerts is on the [Configuring alerts in Grafana](/docs/services/cloud-monitoring/how-to?topic=cloud-monitoring-config_alerts_grafana) page from the Monitoring documentation.
-Step 1 and Step 2 have you open Grafana and set up a Notification Channel for your alert.
-Step 3 "Define a Metric" is the configuration of a Graph, such as the example memory resource graph in the previous screenshot.
-Step 4 defines the alert.
 For example, an alert for memory usage above 180 MiB is shown.

 ![Defining an Alert](images/monitoring-alert.png)